MultiPoolMiner/MultiPoolMiner/README.md

 Same as the *-algorithm* command but it is used to exclude unwanted algorithms (please see above).
 Supported algorithms sorted by pool can be found at https://multipoolminer.io/algorithms

 **-minername**
 Specify to only include (restrict to) certain miner applications.
-A full list of available miners can be found here: https://multipoolminer.io/miners
+A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners

 **-ExcludeMinerName**
 Exclude certain miners you don't want to use.
 It is useful if a miner is causing issues with your machine.
-A full list of available miners can be found here: https://multipoolminer.io/miners
+A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners

 **-currency [BTC,USD,EUR,GBP,ETH ...]**
 Choose the default currency or currencies your profit stats will be shown in.